python-pillow/Pillow/docs/handbook/image-file-formats.rst

 ICO1
 ^^^^

-Pillow also reads and writes device-independent Windows 1.0 icons.
+Pillow also reads Windows 1.0 icons in all three formats ("Device-Independent", "Device-Dependent" and "Both"), and writes them in "Device-Independent" format.

 .. versionadded:: 10.1.0